A Practical Scheme and Fast Algorithm to Tune the Lasso With Optimality Guarantees: Introduction

 \section{Introduction}

-Regularized estimators such as Lasso~\cite{Tibshirani-LASSO}, Square-Root Lasso~\cite{Belloni11,Stadler10,ScaledLasso11}, MCP~\cite{Zhang10}, and SCAD~\cite{Fan_Li01} hinge on tuning parameters.
-However, standard calibration schemes for these tuning parameters are computationally infeasible or intractable for finite sample theory.
-As a consequence, the calibration of regularized estimators is a crucial, unsolved problem.
+Regularized estimators---among them the Lasso~\citep{Tibshirani-LASSO}, the Square-Root and the Scaled Lasso \citep{Antoniadis10,Belloni11,Stadler10,ScaledLasso11}, as well as estimators based on nonconvex penalties such as MCP~\citep{Zhang10} and SCAD~\citep{Fan_Li01}---all hinge on finding a ``suitable'' choice of tuning parameters.
+There are many possible methods for solving this so-called calibration problem, but for high-dimensional regression problems, there is a not a single method that is computationally tractable and for which the non-asymptotic theory is well understood.

-We focus on the calibration of Lasso for linear regression, where the tuning parameter needs to suit both the noise distribution and the design matrix~\cite{vdGeer11,YoyoMomo12,ArnakMoYo14}.
-Calibration schemes for this setting are typically based on Cross-Validation or BIC-type criteria.
-However, Cross-Validation requires extensive computations and lacks for finite sample guarantees.
-BIC-type criteria, on the other hand, are computationally simpler but also lack for finite sample guarantees.
-Another approach is to replace Lasso with Square-Root Lasso or TREX~\cite{Lederer:14}; however, Square-Root Lasso still contains a tuning parameter that needs to be calibrated to certain aspects of the model, and the theory for TREX is currently fragmentary.
-Therefore, new insights into the calibration of Lasso are necessary.
+The focus of this paper is the calibration of the Lasso for sparse linear regression, where the tuning parameter needs to be adjusted to both the noise distribution and the design matrix~\citep{vdGeer11,YoyoMomo12,ArnakMoYo14}.
+Calibration schemes for this setting are typically based on Cross-Validation (CV) or BIC-type criteria.
+However, CV-based procedures can be computationally intensive and are currently lacking in non-asymptotic theory for high-dimensional problems.
+BIC-type criteria, on the other hand, are computationally simpler but also lacking in non-asymptotic guarantees.
+Another approach is to replace the Lasso with Square-Root Lasso or TREX~\citep{Lederer:14}; however, Square-Root Lasso still contains a tuning parameter that needs to be calibrated to certain aspects of the model, and the theory for TREX is currently fragmentary.
+For these reasons and given the extensive use of the Lasso in practice, understanding the calibration of Lasso is important.

+In this paper, we introduce a new scheme for calibrating the Lasso in the supremum norm ($\ell_\infty$)-loss, which we refer to as \emph{Adaptive Validation for $\ell_\infty$} (\avi).
+This method is based on tests that are inspired by Lepski's method for non-parametric regression~\citep{Lepski90,Lepski_Mammen_Spokoiny97}, see also~\cite{ChichiYoyo12}.
+In contrast to current schemes for the Lasso, our method is equipped with both optimal theoretical guarantees and a fast computational routine.